PADI Rebreather Diver Course: From 39,000 THB

 PADI Rebreather: Are you ready for a life changing experience?

 If so then The PADI Rebreather Course on the Poseidon MKVI / Se7en Rebreather will do that for you!
 Or at least it did for us ...

-First of all the PADI Rebreather Course starts by you reading the student manual, and as usual filling out the Knowledge Reviews at the end of each Chapter.
-In addition there is also a short DVD to watch which comes with your PADI Rebreather pack.
+You start your Rebreather Course by reading the PADI Rebreather student manual, and as usual filling out the Knowledge Reviews at the end of each Chapter.
+In addition there is also a short DVD to watch which comes in your PADI Rebreather pack.
 In fact we always have these in stock and can mail them to you abroad before you come to Phuket if needed.

 The second half of your Independent study is to download the Poseidon Se7en / MKVI User Manual.
-You can download the manual here.
 Please read through this in great detail because this is as important as the PADI Rebreather manual if not more important!

 PADI Rebreather Course Schedule